-The Board of Directors appointed Ms. Sylvia Fang, the Vice President and General Counsel of TSMC, as the Corporate Governance Officer responsible for corporate governance matters, including handling of matters relating to Board, Audit Committee, Compensation Committee and Shareholders' meetings in compliance with law, assistance in onboarding and continuing education of directors, provision of information required for performance of duties by directors, and assistance in directors' compliance of law, etc.
+The Board of Directors appointed Ms. Sylvia Fang, the Vice President and General Counsel of TSMC, as the Corporate Governance Officer responsible for corporate governance matters, including handling of matters relating to Board, Audit and Risk Committee, Compensation and People Development Committee, Nominating, Corporate Governance and Sustainability Committee and Shareholders’ meetings in compliance with law, assistance in onboarding and continuing education of directors, provision of information required for performance of duties by directors, and assistance in directors' compliance of law, etc.

-The duties performed by the Corporate Governance Office in 2020 are as follows: assisted Chairman of Board of Directors and Committees’ Chairs to convene four Board Meetings, five Audit Committee Meetings, four Compensation Committee Meetings and 2020 Annual Shareholders’ Meeting; assisted onboarding for new elected Independent Director, Mr. Yancey Hai; provided continuing education information to directors; provided information required for performance of duties by directors; presented quarterly legal compliance report to the Board of Directors, and timely responded to all Directors’ requests, and etc.
+The duties performed by the Corporate Governance Office in 2022 are as follows: assisted Chairman of Board of Directors and Committees’ Chairs to convene four Board Meetings, one Special Board Meeting, four Audit Committee Meetings, one Special Audit Committee Meeting, four Compensation Committee Meetings, one Special Compensation Committee Meeting, and 2022 Annual Shareholders’ Meeting; provided continuing education information to directors; provided information required for performance of duties by directors; presented quarterly legal compliance report to the Board of Directors, and timely responded to all Directors’ requests, and etc.

 |Name||Date||Host by||Training/Speech Title||Duration|